-However, the sub-fund meets the taxation-related requirements for an equity fund, so 30% of distributions are tax-free.
+However, the sub-fund meets the taxation-related requirements for a balanced fund, so 15% of distributions are tax-free.

 The taxable distributions are generally subject to the tax deduction of 25% (plus the solidarity surcharge and church tax if applicable).